orioleixarchm/DA/README.md

 - Install the required dependencies.

 ### Run the Setup Script
-- Execute the script to install the project and its dependencies into the Python environment.
+- Execute the script to install the project and its dependencies into the Python environment `python setup.py install`.

 ### Run the Application
 - Run the required programs (at least _Computing Distances.py_).